-- The CPS Department of Support for Students in Temporary Living Situations (STLS) Transition Support Coordinator will facilitate group sessions to offer support services to STLS students and families affected by this action. - Every STLS family from Attucks will have an opportunity to meet with an STLS Transition Support Coordinator to develop an individual transition plan for STLS students and receive ongoing enrollment

-- support from that coordinator through the beginning of next school year.
+- The CPS Department of Support for Students in Temporary Living Situations (STLS) Transition Support Coordinator will facilitate group sessions to offer support services to STLS students and families affected by this action. - Every STLS family from Canter will have an opportunity to meet with an STLS Transition Support Coordinator to develop an individual transition plan for STLS students and receive ongoing enrollment support from that coordinator through the beginning of next school year.
 The STLS Transition Support Coordinator is employed by WES Health System. - The STLS transition plan will be developed in partnership with students and families; it will describe the goals that the family will work toward with the STLS Transition Support Coordinator over the summer, and serve as a tool to keep students connected to school and STLS during the transition period.
 The goals set in the transition plan are determined by the family and based on what type of assistance the family requests.
-For example, one family's goal may be improved attendance and action steps toward that goal might be related to ensuring the student has his or her basic needs for food, clothing, and shelter met so that the student is ready for school. - The STLS Transition Support Coordinator has an enrollment and academic history report for each STLS student at Attucks that will be used as a reference for families and the STLS Transition Support Coordinator throughout the course of their work together. - Four STLS Transition Support Coordinators will be available daily, Monday through Friday from 9:00 a.m. to 3:00 p.m.to provide ongoing support to STLS students and families.
+For example, one family's goal may be improved attendance and action steps toward that goal might be related to ensuring the student has his or her basic needs for food, clothing, and shelter met so that the student is ready for school. - The STLS Transition Support Coordinator has an enrollment and academic history report for each STLS student at Canter that will be used as a reference for families and the STLS Transition Support Coordinator throughout the course of their work together. - An STLS Transition Support Coordinator will be available at Canter Monday from 11:00 a.m. to 3:00 p.m.to provide ongoing support to STLS students and families.
 During those hours the STLS Transition Support Coordinators may be at the school or conducting home visits.
-The hours will be flexible based on the need at the school. - STLS students affected by this action may choose to remain at Attucks until the end of the phase-out, attend Beethoven, or speak with STLS Transition Support Coordinators to identify enrollment options available.
-STLS students will have certain enrollment options based on their STLS history, such as the school attended when the student first became STLS eligible or the attendance area school. - A dedicated social worker will be assigned to work with STLS students at Attucks. - The school that an STLS student selects to attend next school year will become the student's school of origin as long as the student is still eligible for the STLS program.
-Transportation assistance to attend the school of origin will be offered for as long as the student is homeless, or if the student becomes permanently housed, until the end of the academic year.
-CPS will provide professional development and support to Beethoven staff on services for STLS students. - The STLS Department will continue the supports currently provided to Students in Temporary Living Situations as required by law.
+The hours will be flexible based on the need at the school.

+The STLS Department will continue the supports currently provided to Students in Temporary Living Situations as required by law.
 These include free school meals, enrollment support, provision of required school uniforms and school supplies as needed, transportation assistance when eligible, and waiver of all school related fees.